Xonshiz/ReadComicOnline-Downloader/README.md

 * [Contributors](https://github.com/Xonshiz/ReadComicOnline-Downloader#contributors)

 ## Dependencies Installation
-This script can be run on multiple Operating Systems.
+This script can run on multiple Operating Systems.
 However, if you're using any OS other than windows, then you might need to install certain things before hand to get this script working.

 ### Linux/Debian :